takpare/https-github.com-git-lfs-git-.g/Installation.md

         1. Install the IUS Community repo. `curl -s https://setup.ius.io/ | sudo bash` or [here](https://ius.io/GettingStarted/)
         2. `yum install git2u`

     - You can also build git from source and install it.
-If you do that, you will need to wither manually download the the git-lfs rpm and install it with `rpm -i --nodeps git-lfs*.rpm`, or just use the [Other](#Other) instructions.
+If you do that, you will need to either manually download the the git-lfs rpm and install it with `rpm -i --nodeps git-lfs*.rpm`, or just use the [Other](#Other) instructions.
 The only other advanced way to fool yum is to create and install a fake/real git rpm to satisfy the git >= 1.8.2 requirement.

 - To install the git-lfs repo, run `curl -s https://packagecloud.io/install/repositories/github/git-lfs/script.rpm.sh | sudo bash` from [here](https://packagecloud.io/github/git-lfs/install)
 - `yum install git-lfs`